 Assuming that both the Reverse Stock Split and the Forward Stock Split are approved by shareholders at the Special Meeting, any shareholder who is the holder of record of 250 shares or more of our Stock immediately prior to the effective time of the Reverse Stock Split will continue to hold the same number of shares of Stock after the Reverse/Forward Stock Split.
-Such shareholders will not need to exchange or return any existing stock certificates representing shares of Stock, which certificates will continue to evidence ownership of the same number of shares of Stock as are set forth on the face of the certificates immediately prior to the Reverse/Forward Stock Split.
+Such shareholders will not need to exchange or return any existing stock certificates representing shares of Stock, which certificates will continue to evidence ownership of the same number of shares of Stock Split.
 Any shareholders owning fewer than 250 shares of our Stock at the effective time of the Reverse Stock Split will be eligible to receive a cash payment for each such pre-Reverse Stock Split share of Stock.
 We will send transmittal materials to those shareholders that will describe how to turn in their stock certificates and receive the cash payments.
 In either case, please do not turn in your stock certificates at this time.